Kiyoaki-w/dump1090-tty/README.md

 It is important to note that what is received via port 30001 is also broadcasted to clients listening to port 30002.

-In general everything received from port 30001 is handled exactly like the normal traffic from RTL devices or from file when --ifile is used.

 It is possible to use Dump1090-tty just as an hub using --ifile with /dev/zero as argument as in the following example: